-146. The production facility has restricted access and the fermentation process will be conducted in closed systems.
-This will prevent access by wild or domestic animals to the facility and being exposed to the GMOs.
+148. The fermentation process will be conducted in closed systems.
+This will prevent access by wild or domestic animals to the facility and being exposed to the GM yeast.
 However, in case of any leak or spill, there is a chance that birds or rodents could be exposed to the GM yeast.